Squirtle-Squad/FinalProject/README.md

 Additions:
 1. Superheroes and Villians
-  -Superman, Spiderman, Batman,
+  -Superman, Spiderman, Batman, Green Arrow, and Firestar -Lex Luther, Green Goblin, Joker, Black Archer, and Aftershock -all of the superheroes has their general shooting ability but each has their own special ability -each of the villains have their own special ability
 2. Levels and a Boss Level for each superhero
+  -Hero Points are awarded after each boss level.
+These points could be used to give more abilities to the superheroes -You received a final score for each level.
-3. Upgrades and Powerups (Hero Points)
+3. Upgrades and Powerups
-  -after completion of each level, you may enter the upgrade shop to enchance your hero's skill level
+  -after completion of each level, you may enter the upgrade shop to enchance your hero's skill level -your score
 4.